RingingResonance/8085debugger/README.md

 The 8085's IRQs have also been broken out to the second ROM if needed.
 Enough room is left for a single jump instruction for all bootloader/initialization, RX/TX, and IRQ code along with their '0x76' identifiers.

+The IRQ's don't use a 0x76 identifier.
+Just place a jump instruction at those locations.

 TRAP at 0x080C

 5.5  at 0x080F